Flat Iron Steak

 Key Ingredients

 - Flat iron steak.
 Look for steaks that are marbled with fat and have a consistent thickness.
-This steak can be a little hard to find at some grocery stores, so go straight to your local butcher.
+This steak can be a little hard to find at some grocery stores, so I recommend your local butcher.

 How to make flat iron steak